Le Boat Terms and Conditions 2015

 Insurers charge Le Boat an excess with every incident and also the cost of claims potentially forces up the premiums we pay.
 To encourage a duty of care from you, the Hirer, and to contribute to covering this cost you must pay either:

-- Option 2: paying a refundable damage deposit which is to be paid in local currency at the base upon your arrival by either credit card or cash deposit.
-The deposit which varies according to boat type/duration of holiday ( for example £995 - £2,000) / (€1,155 - €2,250) will only be retained in part or in full if the boat is returned damaged or an accident has resulted in its loss and/or any accidental damage or injury to any third parties.
-The level of the damage deposit will be the extent of your liability for any damage or loss except where the damage or loss is as a result of your or a member of your party’s gross negligence in which case you will be responsible for the full extent of the loss.
-You will remain responsible for loss of or damage to any item of inventory or boat equipment which will be charged at a replacement cost, details of which are available at our bases.
+Option 2: a refundable damage deposit which is to be paid in local currency at the base upon your arrival by either credit card or cash deposit.
+The deposit which varies according to boat type/duration of holiday (€1,155 - €2,250) will only be retained in part or in full if the boat is returned damaged or an accident has resulted in its loss, as well as costs of any accidental damage or injury to any third parties.
+This damage deposit will be the extent of your liability in respect of any damage to the boat except where there is evidence of gross neglect in which case you will be expected to cover the full extent of any repair costs.
+Loss of or damage to any item of inventory or boat equipment will be charged at a replacement cost, details of which are available at our bases.
+See Clause 14.
+Single sex bookings are required to pay the refundable damage deposit to encourage duty of care.

 9. Personal Insurance